 PCE2 determines that both the source and destination STP are managed by uPA3 and returns the Connection segment (E,F).

 AG2 then makes a reservation request to the uPA3 for the local Connection segment (E,F).

-NB: It should be noted that since Connection segments (C,D) and (E,F) are distinct, steps 8-11 and 12-15 can be done in parallel.
-This can be generalized to anywhere an AG has multiple children

-Chain-based signaling and path finding model
+Chain-Based Signaling and Path Finding Model

 Chain signaling with the NSI CS protocol requires every NSA to be an AG capable of propagating a reservation request to the local uPA component (associated with local Network resources) and at most one adjacent (child) NSA associated with the next Connection segment in the data path.
 In general, a Connection request issued by a uRA should be to the AG associated with the head-end STP of the service, as the service request will only be signaled in one direction, from the NSA associated with source STP through to the NSA associated with the destination STP.
 If a uRA issues a Connection request to an arbitrary AG, the AG must first route the request to the AG associated with the head-end STP of the service.
 It is important to note that if the request was initially issued to an intermediate AG (i.e. an AG in the middle of the chain), the intermediate AG will maintain two records of the reservation, the first to track the routing of the request message to the head-end AG, and the second to manage the request for resources and the forwarding of the message to the downstream AG in the chain.